RanaSanga85/Bike-Share-prediction/README.md

 ## Detailed Folder and File Descriptions
-    * Data Base/: Contains database connection and application scripts. artifacts/: Directory to store model and evaluation results and perform predictions. notebook/: Jupyter notebooks for data exploration, preprocessing, and model development. src/: Source code for the project, including preprocessing functions and model training. src/components/: Source code for preprocessing functions and model training.
+  * Data Base/:Contains database connection and application scripts.
+  * artifacts/:Directory to store model and evaluation results and perform predictions. notebook/: Jupyter notebooks for data exploration, preprocessing, and model development. src/: Source code for the project, including preprocessing functions and model training. src/components/: Source code for preprocessing functions and model training.